Three Cardinals Who Suffer Most From Saints Game Cancellation

 With just three preseason games scheduled for the 2021 season, each game carried more significance with less opportunity to take reps against live opponents.

-As with every team in the NFL, the Arizona Cardinals were counting on their third and final preseason match-up to finalize position battles and help further evaluate key position battles.
+As with every team in the NFL, the Arizona Cardinals were counting on their third and final preseason matchup to further evaluate and finalize position battles.

-After boarding the team plane, the Cardinals were re-directed back to Arizona, as their game with the New Orleans Saints was cancelled due to Hurricane Ida moving into the area.
-The game was previously delayed from it's 8:00 p.m.
-(ET) start time to 1:00 p.m. before the cancellation was made official.
+After boarding the team plane, heading to New Orleans and being about two hours into the flight, the Cardinals were re-directed back to Arizona, as they got word the game with the Saints was canceled due to Hurricane Ida moving into the area.
+The game was previously delayed from its 5 p.m.
+Arizona start time to 10 a.m. before the cancellation was made official.

-Practices will be had, but opportunities for players to show their best against real competition no longer exist.
-For a bulk of players (mostly starters), no concern is had: Their spots are safe and secured.
+Practices will occur, but opportunities for players to show their best against real competition no longer exist.
+For a bulk of players (mostly starters), there is no concern.
+Their spots are safe and secured.

-However, with close to 30 players needing to be cut by the end of the month, those on the verge of being released or dropping down the depth chart are now at the mercy of two preseason games and training camp practices for evaluation.
+However, with close to 30 players needing to be off the roster by Tuesday, those on the verge of being released or dropping down the depth chart are now at the mercy of two preseason games and training camp practices for evaluation.

 So, who exactly are those players?